techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 * on Windows 64-bit: [Installer](https://cli-assets.heroku.com/heroku-cli/channels/stable/heroku-cli-x64.exe)
 * on Windows 32-bit: [Installer](https://cli-assets.heroku.com/heroku-cli/channels/stable/heroku-cli-x86.exe)

-Now we have an account and have the CLI installed on our system, we're going to need to create a space on Heroku.
+Now that you have an account and have the CLI installed on your system, you're going to need to create a space on Heroku.
 Running the following command will do this:

-__NOTE__ Please change the `space-name-here` to be the space name you wish.
+> __NOTE:__ Please change the `space-name-here` to be the space name you wish.
 Otherwise, you will find that the space name `space-name-here` is already in use by someone else.

 ```bash
 heroku apps:create space-name-here